BenAHOU/benahou.github.io/README.md

 ## Support

 I will update scanned copies of some important papers with only paper version before.
-All of the following papers are scanned by myself without special mentioned.
-By downloading these papers via this link, it is regarded as default that you permit that it must **be restriced to be utilised for academic research purpose**.
+All of the following papers are scanned by myself without special mention.
+By downloading these papers, it is regarded as default that you permit that it must **be restriced to be utilised for academic research**, without any commerical or other purpose.
 It is merely for the convenience of the mathematical scientific research and the community.

 1. Compensated compactness and Hardy spaces.
 R. Coifman, P.-L. Lions, Y. Meyer, and S. Semmes. _Journal de Mathématiques pures et appliquées_, **72** (1993). p.
 247 à 286. <a href="pdfs/CLMS_Compensated compactness and Hardy spaces.pdf" target="_blank">PDF</a>.
 Supported by the [bibliothèque d'Institut Henri Poincaré](http://www.ihp.fr/fr/bibliotheque).